Greenlight logo

 So why wait?
 Start building a better, more empowered family future today.

 Greenlight is a financial technology company, not a bank.
-The Greenlight app facilitates banking services through Community Federal Savings Bank (CFSB), Member FDIC. *Greenlight + Invest families can earn monthly rewards of 1% per annum, Greenlight Core and Greenlight Select families can earn 2% per annum, Greenlight Max families can earn 3% per annum, and Greenlight Infinity families can earn 5% per annum on an average daily savings balance of up to $5,000 per family.
-Only Greenlight Max and Infinity families can earn 1% cash back on spending monthly.
+The Greenlight app facilitates banking services through Community Federal Savings Bank (CFSB), Member FDIC. *Greenlight Core families can earn 2% per annum, Greenlight Max families can earn 3% per annum, and Greenlight Infinity families can earn 5% per annum on an average daily savings balance of up to $5,000 per family.
 To qualify, the Primary Account must be in Good Standing and have a verified ACH funding account.
 See Greenlight Terms of Service for details.
-Subject to change at any time.
+Subject to change at any time. **Greenlight Max and Infinity families can earn 1% cash back on spending monthly.
+To qualify, the Primary Account must be in Good Standing and have a verified ACH funding account.
+See Greenlight Terms of Service for details.
+Subject to change at any time. ***Requires mobile data or a WiFi connection, and access to sensory and motion data from cell phone to utilize safety features including family location sharing and driving alerts and reports.
+Messaging and data rates and other terms may apply.

 Share via